 At Express Scripts, we spend a lot of time studying human behavior to gain a better understanding of how our patients make health decisions and what obstacles might prevent them from achieving optimal health outcomes.

 With 42 million Americans providing unpaid care to an ill or disabled adult, we sought to learn more about how the responsibility of caring for another impacts a person’s health.
-We discovered that the stress of being a caregiver could have a detrimental effect on a person’s emotional and physician well-being.
+We discovered that the stress of being a caregiver could have a detrimental effect on a person’s emotional and physical well-being.

 The Stress Pack

-In our study, we paired an analysis of Express Scripts’ prescription drug claims data with a telephone survey of more than 12,000 commercially-insured individuals ages 18 to 65.
+In our study, we paired an analysis of Express Scripts’ prescription drug claims data with a telephone survey of more than 12,000 commercially insured individuals ages 18 to 65.

 The data revealed that use of medications to treat conditions for which stress is the common denominator, including high blood pressure, depression, anxiety and ulcers, is higher among caregivers.
 We saw the widest difference in the use of medications to treat anxiety, with caregivers 29% more likely to use an anti-anxiety medication than non-caregivers.